-Obsidian Agent Skills: Let Claude Code Control Your Vault (2026 Setup Guide)
+Obsidian Agent Skills 2026: Set Up Claude Code to Control Your Vault

 The CEO of Obsidian just open-sourced the official way to let AI agents control your vault.